-The IASB recently released IFRS 9 Financial Instruments (2014) ("IFRS 9") representing the completion of its project to replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
-The new standard introduces extensive changes to IAS 39's guidance on the classification and measurement of financial assets and introduces the a new "expected credit loss" model for the impairment of financial assets.
+In July 2014, the IASB released IFRS 9 Financial Instruments (2014) ("IFRS 9") representing the completion of its project to replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
+The new standard introduces extensive changes to IAS 39's guidance on the classification and measurement of financial assets and introduces a new "expected credit loss" model for the impairment of financial assets.